 A unique offering of a particular class, such as ARTS 225 001, MATH 101 002, etc. (the 3-digit code following the course number is the section number).
 There can be multiple offerings of a course each semester, and they are published in the Rice Course Schedule, at: https://courses.rice.edu.

 Also known as the Rice Course Schedule, the list of courses available and offered for a specific semester, at: https://courses.rice.edu

 Listed on the course syllabus, the course student learning outcomes are represented by a statement formalizing the competencies, practical and professional skills, higher-level thinking and analytical skills that the instructor expects students to obtain by the conclusion of the course.

 Course types are used by departments to create, modify and schedule courses.
 In order to classify courses appropriately in the Rice Course Schedule, course types carry unique definitions.
-Each course type and corresponding definition can be found on the Office of the Registrar's website.
+For more information on course types and corresponding definitions, please visit the Course Type Definitions page on the Office of the Registrar's website.

 A contact hour is defined as 50 minutes of scheduled instruction presented to students.
 The contact hour, along with the Preparation Hour, is used to calculate the Semester Credit Hour.
 See Credit Hour and/or Carnegie Unit.

 A Continuing Studies Noncredit Student is a student enrolled in a non-degree seeking program or course at Rice's Glasscock School of Continuing Studies.